SYK-08/lazyaircrack/README.md

 Feel free to discuss any issue or new feature at GitHub's new [Discussions](https://github.com/3xploitGuy/lazyaircrack/discussions).

-Pull requests are always welcomed.
+Pull requests are always welcome ☺.

 ## License